 Here are my selected short comparisons with other DAPs below.

-Nevertheless, the DTR1 puts up a similar performance with the Paw Gold in terms of technicalities.
-Their presentations are of course different, and the Paw Gold has that mid-bass touch that sounds much fuller and warmer in the bass department.
-The DTR1 stays reserved and it actually is more refined with smaller bass but with more control and refinement.
+The SE180 with the SEM3 module is a serious DAP and I think it’s quite underrated in the lineup.
+Nevertheless, the DTR1+ puts up a similar performance with the SE180 in terms of technicalities.
+Their presentations are of course different, and the SE180 has that mid-bass touch that sounds a bit fuller and warmer in the bass department.
+The bass is more punchy and impactful with the SE180.
+The DTR1+ stays reserved and it actually is more refined with smaller bass but with more control and refinement.